AoI Minimization in Status Update Control with Energy Harvesting Sensors: Introduction

 {The freshness} of information can be quantified by the recently emerged metric, the \textit{age of information} (AoI) {\cite{AoI_Orginal_12,yates19AoI,costa16AoI,sun2019age,Antzela2017age}}.
-Formally, AoI is defined as the time elapsed since the latest successfully received status update packet at the destination was generated at a source node. {The works that address AoI in energy harvesting (EH) IoT networks and cache updating systems can be divided into two main classes: 1) the works that focus on analyzing the AoI in a specific scenario under {their proposed} status update control/scheduling policies \cite{chen2020age, mankar2020throughput, niyato2016novel, pappas2020average, krikidis2019averageRF}, and 2) the works that focus on finding an optimal control/scheduling policy for a specific system.
+Formally, AoI is defined as the time elapsed since the latest successfully received status update packet at the destination was generated at a source node. {We introduce \textit{on-demand AoI} that represents the AoI at the users restricted to the users' request instants.} The works that address AoI in IoT networks can be divided into two main classes: 1) the works that focus on analyzing the AoI in a specific scenario under {their proposed} status update control/scheduling policies \cite{chen2020age, mankar2020throughput, niyato2016novel, pappas2020average, krikidis2019averageRF}, and 2) the works that focus on finding an optimal control/scheduling policy for a specific system.
 For the latter class, there are two main approaches.
 The first approach involves finding an optimal policy by applying different tools from optimization theory \cite{yates2017age, bastopcu2020information,yates2015lazy,wu2017optimal_oneunitenergy,arafa2019Erasure,arafa2019timely,arafa2019age}.
 Such approaches need exact information about the models and statistics of the environment, e.g., the EH probabilities of sensors.
 The second category includes designs relying on dynamic programming and learning methods \cite{zhu2018caching,leng2019adhoc, zhou2019joint, abd2019reinforcement, bacinoglu2015age_oneunitenergy,tunc2019optimal,leng2019AoIcognitive,Stamatakis2019control,ceran2019RLHARQ}.
-In this paper, we focus on this category and find an optimal policy that minimizes the AoI about the sensors' measurements received by the users in an EH IoT network.}
+In this paper, we focus on this category and find an optimal policy that minimizes the AoI about the sensors' measurements received by the users in an EH IoT network.

 A particular interest has arisen in designing AoI-aware IoT networks \cite{chen2020age,mankar2020throughput}. {In \cite{chen2020age}, a threshold-based age-dependent random access algorithm was proposed for massive IoT networks, in which an IoT device sends an update when its age exceeds a predefined threshold.} In \cite{mankar2020throughput}, the authors presented a stochastic geometry analysis for the average AoI in a cellular IoT network.